-Power Factor Meter To Improve PF
+Power Factor Meter Explained

 power factor meter

 A power factor meter is an essential instrument used to measure the power factor (PF) of an electrical system.
-The PF is the ratio of real power (kW) to apparent power (kVA) and represents the efficiency with which electrical power is used.
+The PF is the ratio of real power (kW) to apparent power (kVA) and represents the efficiency with which electricity is used.
 It is expressed as a number between 0 and 1, with a higher PF indicating greater efficiency.
 Understanding and monitoring PF is crucial for optimizing energy consumption and reducing electricity costs.

 Power Factor Training